axiomm258-sys/Nexus-framework-business-/README.md

 # Licensing & Intellectual Property
 All original content, proprietary mathematical frameworks, and logical structures within this repository are the exclusive property of the System Architecture.
 All Rights Reserved.

+# Nexus-framework-business-
+Proprietary operational logic hub and architectural framework for industrial efficiency, featuring advanced mathematical modeling and strategic, time-based logic systems.
+Maintained and developed by the System Architecture